Table of contents

 When translated into actions, these insights increase your profit margin and make your teams happier.

 But don’t worry, it’s never too late to start.
-This article goes over everything software companies should know about measuring, implementing, and analyzing the utilization rate.
+This article goes over everything software companies should know about measuring, implementing, and analyzing the utilization rate (+ a handy utilization formula and a guide on how to calculate utilization).

 Table of contents: